aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 {{%expand "Click to open for detailed step-by-step instructions" %}}

 1. Insert the USB cable into the microcontroller, and then your laptop and verify that red LED on the microcontroller is lit, showing that the microcontroller is powered up.
-1. Use the serial monitoring tool to verify that the serial port for your laptop works.
+1. Use the serial monitoring tool (either `screen` or PuTTY) that you installed in the previous lab, verify that the serial port for your laptop works.
 In some cases, especially in Windows, the COM port number might change after each connection.
 Check you are using the correct one.
 1. Press the button to the left of the USB connection and verify you see text after each press.
 It should look similar to this:

     ```